andrewnguyen41/simple-search-engine/README.md

 # Simple Search Engine

 This is a basic search engine designed to efficiently retrieve relevant information from HTML documents.
-It employs several key features to enhance search accuracy and speed.
+It contains several key features to enhance search accuracy and speed.

 ## Features